pparthenhs/spring-graphql/README.md

 # spring-graphql
-This service combine spring with graphQl.
+This service combines spring with graphQl.
 In more details is has the following logic it has two entities Cars and Owners with relation (n:1), this information are stored into mongodb, using spring Hibernate.
 The user can interact with  the system using the following url using graphQl UI: